+This is the kind of moment that defines the gap between an AI system that works in simulation and one that works in reality.
 You can drive for ten thousand hours and capture maybe a handful of genuine near-misses.
 A real red-light violation.
 An emergency swerve to avoid a pedestrian.
 A vehicle doing 120 mph on a Romanian highway.
+These moments are vanishingly rare in any driving dataset — and they are exactly the moments that matter most.

 How AI Event Videos Work